 Our dyes are created with plant-derived materials, including extracts of various wood varieties, pomegranate rind and natural indigo.
 We are now transitioning to a sourcing initiative to utilize only Zero Waste dye-stuff by seeking out natural dyes that are the by-product of other industries, such as saw-dust from central Texas grown and milled wood and avocado pits and skins from local food suppliers.
 This dye stuff is composted after exhaustive use.

-In addition to these efforts, we are now laying the groundwork for an agricultural partnerships with New Leaf, an initiative of the Multicultural Refugee Coalition creating jobs in agriculture for Austin's refugee population.
+We have begun an agricultural partnership rooted in permaculture with New Leaf, an initiative of the Multicultural Refugee Coalition creating jobs in agriculture for Austin's refugee population.
+Our first crop of organically cultivated Mexican Mint Marigold, a dye plant,, is currently maturing and will be harvested soon.
 It is our wish that the dye stuff tinting the seasonal hues of our collection will be representative of the ecology of the Texas Hill Country that we call home, and will have as minimal an impact on our environment as possible.

 Our textile remnants and well worn apparel are utilized in the creation of new and unique products, both designed in-house and via collaborations with other artists through our Zero Waste Initiative.
 Any textile remnants that cannot be utilized are recycled into utility rags by Austin based Josco Products or donated to the Austin Area Quilt Guild.
 The AAQG donates quilts to Safe Place, an Austin Shelter for battered women and children, as well as other charitable causes.

 The MBS design ethos is based on thoughtful simplicity.
 Coveted for a combination of versatility, style, luminous color, and ease, our apparel is celebrated for making the woman inside the focal point.
 Each collection is designed to mix and match seamlessly with our previously released styles and limited edition colorways, creating elevated building blocks for everyday wear.